CowboyCollective/CowboyCollective.github.io/cowboy/Lucky Stars.md

 <iframe id="youtube" src="https://open.spotify.com/embed/album/2Cdjq3oL27jcTtOflDMSvE" frameborder="0" allowtransparency="true"></iframe>
 <br>

 More than anything the Lucky Stars know how to have a good time!
 Their music makes you just want to get up and dance.
 Their lyrics make you laugh, and astonishes you with how clever and full of puns they are.
-You would have to be coldhearted not to fall in love with these rootin’ tootin’ cowboys.
+You would have to be coldhearted not to fall in love with these rootin’ tootin’ cowboy music makers.

 1. **[Here is a link to their website](http://www.theluckystars.com/).** It seems to be down right now, but I'm hoping that will be sorted out soon.